-As we age, there can be many changes within our mind and body that can greatly alter our lives.
-Everyday activities like walking can become major challenges for us.
-Our bodies become fragile, and uncertain steps lead to falls and injuries.
+As people age, there can be many changes within their minds and bodies that can greatly alter their lives.
+Daily activities like dressing or walking can become major challenges.
+Our bodies become fragile, and uncertain steps lead to falls and serious injuries.
 Issues like impaired vision and balance can make life a series of hazards.

 - Health Conditions